Arghya108/Arghya108/README.md

 <div align="center">

-### Show some ❤️ by starring repositories you find interesting!
+### Show some ❤ by starring repositories you find interesting!

-**"Everybody should learn to program a computer, because it teaches you how to think." - Steve Jobs**
+*“Programs must be written for people to read, and only incidentally for machines to execute.”*

 </div>